Nic30/hwtIde/README.md

 # Installation
-* NOT RECOMENDED, it is only prototype
+* NOT RECOMENDED, think of this as an example which we tried before a developing of real app.
 * "pip3 install flask hwtLib hwtHls"
 * download repo and run "npm install" in  hwtIde/static to download node packages for frontend